For Patients and Loved Ones

 If you are a loved one or caregiver

 While mandatory visitor restrictions are in place at NHRMC facilities to limit visitors and help protect our community, we know that there are times when a patient may need extra support.
-Below are some exceptions, which allow limited support persons who are free of symptoms to accompany patients:
+All support persons must wear a mask which completely covers their mouth and nose at all times, except while eating in designated areas.
+Support persons are asked to supply their own masks.
+The following exceptions allow support persons who are free of symptoms for:

 - Patients under the age of 18 may have one parent/guardian/advocate